Credible takeaways

 The earnest money deposit will be credited toward the purchase at closing.
 You’ll pay the remainder of the down payment at closing, typically via a wire transfer or cashier’s check.

-How much should my down payment be?
+How much should your down payment be?

 The most important factor in deciding how much to put down is your loan requirement.
 Here is a look at the minimum down payment requirements for different loan types: